-- On finding or causing a breach, or potential breach, the staff member or data processor must immediately notify the Principal of the Academy or the CEO of the Central Team. - The Principal/CEO will notify the DPO immediately and then, under their direction, investigate the report and determine whether a breach has occurred.
-To decide, they will consider whether personal data has been accidentally or unlawfully: - Lost - Stolen - Destroyed - Altered - Disclosed or made available where it should not have been - Made available to unauthorised people third parties - The Principal of the Academy or the CEO will alert the DPO, Chair of LGB and the Trust Board Chair. - The Principal of the Academy or the CEO will make all reasonable efforts to contain and minimise the impact of the breach, assisted by relevant staff members, DPO or data processors where necessary. - The DPO will assess the potential consequences, based on how serious they are, and how likely they are to happen. - The DPO will, in consultation with the Principal/ CEO determine whether the breach must be reported to the ICO.
+- On finding or causing a breach, or potential breach, the staff member or data processor must immediately notify the Principal of the Academy or the CEO of the Central Team. - The Principal/CEO, or DPL will notify the DPO immediately and then, under their direction, investigate the report and determine whether a breach has occurred.
+To decide, they will consider whether personal data has been accidentally or unlawfully: - Lost - Stolen - o Destroyed - o Altered - Disclosed or made available where it should not have been - Made available to unauthorised people or third parties - The Principal of the Academy or the CEO will alert the DPO, Chair of LGB and the Trust Board Chair. - The Principal of the Academy, CEO or DPL will make all reasonable efforts to contain and minimise the impact of the breach, assisted by relevant staff members, DPO or data processors where necessary. - The DPO & DPL will assess the potential consequences, based on how serious they are, and how likely they are to happen. - The DPL will, in consultation with the DPO, determine whether the breach must be reported to the ICO.
 This must be judged on a case-by-case basis.
-To decide, DPO will consider whether the breach is likely to negatively affect people's rights and freedoms, and cause them any physical, material or non-material damage (e.g. emotional distress), including through: - Loss of control over their data - Discrimination of identity theft or fraud - Financial loss - Unauthorised reversal of pseudonymisation (for example, key-coding) - Damage to reputation o Loss of confidentiality - Any other significant economic or social disadvantage to the individual(s) concerned
+To decide, DPO will consider whether the breach is likely to negatively affect people's rights and freedoms, and cause them any physical, material or non-material damage (e.g. emotional distress), inleuding through: - o Loss of control over their data - o Discrimination of identity theft or fraud - Financial loss - Unauthorised reversal of pseudonymisation (for example, key-coding) - Damage to reputation & loss of confidentiality - Any other significant economic or social disadvantage to the individual(s) concerned website within 72 hours.

-If it is likely that there will be a risk to people's rights and freedoms, the DPO must notify the ICO.
+If it is likely that there will be a risk to people's rights and freedoms, the DPL/DPO must notify the ICO.

-- The DPO will document the decision (either way), in case it is challenged at a later date by the ICO or an individual affected by the breach. - Where the ICO must be notified, the DPO will do this via the 'report a breach' page of the ICO website within 72 hours.
-As required, the DPO will set out: - A description of the nature of the personal data breach including, where possible: - The categories and approximate number of individuals concerned - The categories and approximate number of personal data records concerned - The name and contact details of the DPO - A description of the likely consequences of the personal data breach - A description of the measures that have been, or will be taken, to deal with the breach and mitigate any possible adverse effects on the individual(s) concerned
+- The DPL will document the decision (either way), in case it is challenged at a later date by the ICO or an individual affected by the breach. - Where the ICO must be notified, the DPL/DPO will do this via the 'report a breach' page of the ICO

+- As required, the DPO/DPO will set out a description of the nature of the personal data breach including, where possible: - o The categories and approximate number of individuals concerned - o The categories and approximate number of personal data records concerned - The name and contact details of the DPO - o A description of the likely consequences of the personal data breach - A description of the measures that have been, or will be taken, to deal with the breach and mitigate any possible adverse effects on the individual(s) concerned.

-If all the above details are not yet known, the DPO will report as much as they can within 72 hours.
-The report will explain that there is a delay, the reasons why, and when the DPO expects to have further information.
-The DPO will submit the remaining information as soon as possible.
+If all the above details are not yet known, the DPL/DPO will report as much as they can within 72 hours.
+The report will explain that there is a delay, the reasons why, and when the DPL/DPO expects to have further information.
+The DPL/DPO will submit the remaining information as soon as possible.

-The DPO will also assess the risk to individuals, again based on the severity and likelihood of potential or actual impact.
-If the risk is high, the Principal/ CEO will promptly inform, in writing, all individuals whose personal data has been breached.
+The DPL/DPO will also assess the risk to individuals, again based on the severity and likelihood of potential or actual impact.
+If the risk is high, the DPL/DPO will promptly inform, in writing, all individuals whose personal data has been breached.
 This notification will set out:

-- The name and contact details of the DPO and Principal/ CEO - A description of the likely consequences of the personal data breach - A description of the measures that have been, or will be, taken to deal with the data breach and mitigate any possible adverse effects on the individual(s) concerned
+- The name and contact details of the DPO and Principal/CEO - A description of the likely consequences of the personal data breach - A description of the measures that have been, or will be, taken to deal with the data breach and mitigate and possible adverse effects on the individual(s) concerned